Monese Mobile App Account Review

 Since your Monese account has a UK sort code and account number, it’s simple to receive UK bank transfers just like a traditional bank account.
 They can be from companies or individuals and include payments from your employer.

-In addition to depositing funds into a Monese account via UK or European bank transfers, you can also top up with cash at one of more than 40,000 UK locations.
+In addition to depositing funds into a Monese account via UK or European bank transfers, you can also top up with cash at one of more than 50,000 UK locations.
 Monese has partnered with PayPoint and the Post Office, so you can go anywhere with the PayPoint logo and instantly top up with cash into your Monese account.
+Note that depending on your Monese plan, monthly allowances and fees may apply to cash deposits.

 How to Add Funds to Your Monese Account